-The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion, so you always know how your business is doing.
+The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion.
 It gives you insight into:

 - How much customers order on average